-- Book-keeping, income and expenditure, invoices and receipts

-- Salaries, payslips, P60's

-- Taxation, revenue returns

-- Audited accounts

-- 10.3.2 What processes do you use to review the financial situation of your setting?
+- Book-keeping, income and expenditure and receipts - Taxation, revenue returns - Annual accounts - 10.3.2 What processes do you use to review the financial situation of your setting?

 - Preparation of budgets - Weekly, quarterly, annual reconciliation of expenses to budget - Processes to review or amend budgets - 10.3.3 How do you make sure that you have the necessary information and skills to ensure that your setting continues to be financially sustainable?